LisaHJung/O4B/README.md

 Deleting them enhances privacy and security compliance and reduces the size of trace payloads.

-**Service pipelines were updated to include the processors added in the order**
+**Service pipelines were updated to include the processors that have been added.**
 ```
 service:
   pipelines: